qiboteam/rtqem/README.md

 The `rtqem` algorithm implements a Real-Time Quantum Error Mitigation procedure to perform multi-dimensional fit in a quantum noisy scenario.

-The optimization is gradient-based and makes use of Adam optimizer.
+The optimization is gradient-based and makes use of the Adam optimizer.

 In a few words, in the RTQEM we use a learning-based quantum error mitigation method (Importance Clifford Sampling) to mitigate both gradients and predictions during the gradient descent execution.
-In an evolving-noise scenario, it is possible to set a threshold which govern the possibility of re-learning the noise map if the system is changed too much from the last time the map was learn.
+In an evolving-noise scenario, it is possible to set a threshold which triggers the re-learning of the noise map when the system has significantly changed since the last learnt map.

 A schematic representation of the algorithm follows: